 Historically, students who applied in the first three months received twice as much grant money as those who waited to apply until spring.
 Completing the FAFSA early also helps you apply earlier to schools.
-And students who apply early may see more generous financial aid packages than those who apply regular decision.

 If you are a first-time FAFSA filer, you and your parents must separately apply for an FSA ID prior to completing the FAFSA.
 It can take several business days to process your FSA ID.
 Make sure you have your social security number handy.
 Write down your FSA ID and password and keep them somewhere safe—you’ll need them again next year!